 - amla balances the three doshas – Vata, pitta, and Kapha which according to Ayurveda are primarily responsible for good digestion and maintaining a healthy body.

-Amla is the main ingredient in many classic Ayurvedic tonics like Chawanprash and Triphala which are immunity booster, enhances digestion, removes excessive salivation and internal body heat.
+Amla is the main ingredient in many classic Ayurvedic tonics like Chawanprash and Triphala which are immunity boosters, enhance digestion, remove excessive salivation, and internal body heat.
 It is considered a divine supplement in Ayurveda due to its potential health benefits. ( 1, 2)

 Why is Amla a super fruit?